athankefalas/swift-toasts/README.md

    A role that presents an success message to the user after a user initiated operation was completed.
 4. Warning

-   A role that presents a warning message to the user after a user initiated operation was completed but encountered a recoverable error or a system precondition has changed.
+   A role that presents a warning message to the user after a user initiated operation was completed but encountered a recoverable error or a system precept has changed.

 5. Failure